NuevoFoundation/workshops/content/english/pygame-pong/activity-1.md

 {{% /notice %}}
 <iframe height="600px" width="100%" src="https://replit.com/@nuevofoundation/PongLessonStudent?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Takeaway

-You have just modified one of the attributes in `Pong` class to influence how the game will look on screen.
+You have just modified one of the attributes in the `Pong` class to influence how the game will look on-screen.